- Federal Stafford Loans

 This loan has a fixed interest rate of 5%.
 Interest does not accrue while you are in school.
 Repayment begins 9 months after you complete your education or become enrolled less than 6 credits.

 Parent PLUS and Graduate PLUS loans are optional, credit-based federal loans used to help cover any remaining unmet educational cost.
 Qualified borrowers include the parent of a dependent student, or a graduate student.
 The loans carry a fixed interest rate of 7.00% and a standard origination fee of 4.276% (This fee is deducted from the loan amount before funds are sent to the school.
 For example, if your requested borrowed amount is $10,000 with a 4.276% origination fee, the amount that Rider will receive is $9,572.40.
 Please consider this fee when determining the requested borrowing amount).
-The origination fee for Parent PLUS and Graduate PLUS loans disbursed on or after October 1, 2017, has not been released.
+The origination fee for Parent PLUS and Graduate PLUS loans disbursed on or after October 1, 2017, is 4.264%.
 In school deferment and payment options are available upon borrower request to the lender; otherwise repayment generally begins 60 days after full disbursement of the loan.

 For more information about deferment and repayment options you may contact your loan servicer or visit www.studentloans.gov.